dstroot/blog-next/_posts/2014-06-29-coreos-thousands-of-machines-and-millions-of-docker-containers-no-hypervisor-needed.md

 Clustering works across platforms, meaning there is no cloud vendor lock-in.
 For example, CoreOS runs on Amazon EC2, Rackspace, QEMU/KVM, VMware and OpenStack and your own hardware.
 Running a single CoreOS cluster on multiple different clouds or cloud + bare metal is supported and encouraged.
 This lack of lock-in is the reason why I have supported OpenStack and CoreOS takes this even further.

-#### We begin with concept of a large fleet of machines that start (and remain) exactly consistent at the OS level.
+#### We begin with concept of a large fleet of machines that start (and remain) exactly consistent at the OS level

 - First, think of CoreOS somewhat like you might think of a hypervisor today.
 It is the first layer you put down on bare metal, or as a virtual machine in a cloud.
 It is a "bare minimum" Linux-based OS that supports Linux LXC containers.
 - It is designed to run as a large fleet (hive?) of machines.
 It includes built-in primitives such as distributed locking and master election, plus key services necessary to manage the fleet of machines. (more on this later).